example42/puppet-modules-nextgen/README.md

 ## INSTALLATION AND UPDATES

-From Semprember 2013 most of the modules are published, are regularly updated, on the Puppet Forge.
+From September 2013 most of the modules are published, and regularly updated, on the **Puppet Forge**.

-Use Puppet module tool to query and install Example42 modules:
+Use the Puppet module tool to query and install Example42 modules:

         puppet module search example42